 Plot 4 is side on to 147 Bedworth Road but because of the distance between them neither property impact on the other in relation to impact to rear and front windows nor impact on each other's private amenity space.
 This is the same with plot 54 and 44 Mill Lane.
 Similarly plot 21 is to the side of 35 Severn Road but again there is no impact to each other's front or rear windows or private amenity space.
-However, 35 Severn Road does have a side kitchen window which is now a primary window to the kitchen.
+However, 35 Severn Road does have a side kitchen window (south west facing) which is now a primary window to the kitchen.
 Nonetheless, the house design for these neighbouring properties was such that the side window was always intended as a secondary window and the primary window to the kitchen would have been to the rear.
 This rear opening is now enclosed by a conservatory.
 The RDG (paragraph 9.1) states that only primary original windows can be protected and which are normally deemed to be the windows that overlook amenity areas e.g. garden.
 The side window just overlooks the owner's driveway.
 Therefore whilst the kitchen of this existing property will be impacted upon, the proposal is to the guidance in the RDG.
+Notwithstanding this, these impacts were discussed with the Developer and plot 21 has been moved further away from the boundary so there is approximately 5.5m between this neighbour's side window and the side wall of plot 21.

 Plot 33 sides onto the rear gardens and properties of 41 and 43 Severn Road.
 The distance from the rear of the original properties (not extensions) in Severn Road to the side of the proposed properties is 18.6m.
 In terms of impact to these neighbours' original windows the distance should be 14m (paragraph 9.5) so the distance complies with the standards .There will no doubt be an impact to these neighbours' rear gardens but the side of the proposed dwellings are set off from the boundaries with these properties by at least 2.9m.
-In addition the proposal is not the entire length of the rear boundaries of these properties and is north west to it.
+In addition the proposal is not the entire length of the rear boundaries of these properties and is northwest to it.
 It is therefore considered that the impact to these existing gardens is acceptable.

 There is a similar relationship between 35 Severn Road and the side of plot 32.
 The distance from the rear of 35 and the side of plot 32 is 14.3m and therefore complies with the RDG of 14m.
-In addition the side of the proposed house is set off the boundary by 4.4m and the roof to this proposed property is hipped reducing the impact and again the proposal is north west to this property.
+In addition the side of the proposed house is set off the boundary by 4.4m and the roof to this proposed property is hipped reducing the impact and again the proposal is northwest to this property.